stanleyye/SDEChallenge/README.md

 # PaytmLabs SDE Challenge

+For the coding question, the runtime is O(1) and the space complexity is O(n) where n is the number of elements added.
+This implementation allows for dynamic changing of N meaning that we can easily call getMovingAverageOf the last 2,3,4,5..etc without drastically harming the performance complexity.

 ## Coding Question

 Write an interface for a data structure that can provide the moving average of the last N elements added, add elements to the structure and get access to the elements.
 Provide an efficient implementation of the interface for the data structure.